martechery/mcp-google-ads-ts/README.md

 - Node.js 18+ and npm
 - A GCP project with the Google Ads API enabled
-- Ensure the credentials you use (user/ADC or service account) have the Service Usage Consumer role on that project (grants `serviceusage.services.use`)
+- Ensure the credentials you use (user/ADC) have the Service Usage Consumer role on that project (grants `serviceusage.services.use`)
 - A Google Ads Developer Token is required:
   - [Documentation](https://developers.google.com/google-ads/api/docs/get-started/dev-token)
   - [Application form](https://support.google.com/adspolicy/contact/new_token_application)